About the WCEA

 Agnes is a senior nurse lecturer at the Ndola College of Nursing and Midwifery.
 She previously has run health centres.

-Until 2020 Menko worked at Child Legacy International Hospital as a Senior Nursing Officer and she is currently working as the Unit Matron of Bwaila labour ward.
-Meneko is experienced in mentorship and CPD programs.
+Until 2020 Moneko worked at Child Legacy International Hospital as a Senior Nursing Officer and she is currently working as the Unit Matron of Bwaila labour ward.
+Moneko is experienced in mentorship and CPD programs.

 Practicing Nurse and Midwife with over 40 years of experience in the public and private sector.
 Currently working with Jhpiego for the past 15 years as Senior Regional Technical Advisor for various projects in the Africa Region and beyond.